 Safety around dams

-Our hydroelectric dams or generating facilities offer affordable energy for our customers, as well as a variety of public recreational opportunities.
-Yet public safety is our top priority.
-Here you’ll learn what to look for and how to stay safe as you enjoy the lakes, reservoirs, rivers and streams of the Kootenays.
+Public safety is our top priority.
+Remember these tips to stay safe around our hydroelectric dams as you enjoy the lakes, reservoirs, rivers and streams of the Kootenays.

 - Stay a safe distance from waterways that could have unstable footing or slippery banks.

 How to stay safe on water near dams

 If you choose to go out on the water near a dam, here are a few other things to remember:

 - Stay outside of safety booms, markers and buoys in the water above and below a dam.